BU-ISCIII/relecov-tools/README.md

     upload-to-gisaid        parsed data to create files to upload to gisaid update-db               feed database with metadata jsons
     launch                  launch viralrecon in hpc
+    build-schema            Generates and updates JSON Schema files from...
 ```
 #### download
 The command `download` connects to a transfer protocol (currently sftp) and downloads all files in the different available folders in the passed credentials.
 In addition, it checks if the files in the current folder match the files in the metadata file and also checks if there are md5sum for each file.
 Else, it creates one before storing in the final repository.